wjessop/mango.computer/content/posts/2016-01-26-Go-Puzzle-Hack-Night.md

 ### Taking part

-Don't worry if you can't bring a laptop or are new to Go as there will be opportunities to pair program or simple observe others.
-If you do have a laptop, bring it along and make sure you have [Go installed](https://golang.org/dl/).
+Don't worry if you can't bring a laptop or are new to Go as there will be opportunities to pair program or simply observe others.
+If you do have a laptop, bring it along and make sure you have [Go installed](/posts/2016/01/26/Installing-Go).

 ### Schedule